ndkgit339/FastSpeech2-filled_pause_speech_synthesis/README.md

 Install BERT model to the directory ``./bert/`` from [here](https://nlp.ist.i.kyoto-u.ac.jp/?ku_bert_japanese).
 We use pytorch-pretrained-BERT with LARGE WWM version.

-## Synthesize speech with filled pauses
+## Speech synthesis with filled pauses

 This consists of two processes: filled pause prediction and speech synthesis.